 In addition, our library of career guides includes our Public Interest Job Search Toolkit and special resources for LL.M. students, alumni, and seekers of jobs in an array of specific fields.

-On-Campus Interviews & Job Recruiting
+On-Campus Interviews and Job Recruiting

 Columbia Law School is one of a small group of law schools nationwide, and the only one in New York City, that require all J.D. students to do pro bono legal work during law school.
 We help students develop exciting, rewarding in-house and Spring Break Caravan pro bono projects and maintain a database of more than 1,000 placements.

-Summer Programs & Funding
+Summer Programs and Funding

 We run the Law School’s Guaranteed Summer Funding Program and the Human Rights Internship Program, which fund students during 1L and 2L summers as they explore legal practice and provide assistance to organizations around the world.

-We provide guidance on identifying and applying to many postgraduate fellowships, including more than 15 exclusive programs for recent CLS graduates to work in public interest, human rights, or government.
+We provide guidance on identifying and applying to many postgraduate fellowships, including more than 15 exclusive programs for recent graduates to work in public interest, human rights, or government.